 Ms Sonya Furey

-Sonya Furey is an accomplished executive specialising in financial and legal risk management, mergers and acquisitions and strategy.
+Sonya Furey is an accomplished senior executive specialising in financial and legal risk management, mergers and acquisitions and strategy.

 Legal Practitioner and Chartered Accountant with international experience.